PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.4.md

-Ticks are discrete points along the price range in a Uniswap V3 pool.
+Ticks are discrete points along the price range in a Dragonswap V2 pool.
 They serve multiple purposes: